Tory Burch

-Tory Burch (née Robinson; born June 17, 1966) is an American fashion designer, businesswoman, and philanthropist.
-She is the Executive Chairman and Chief Creative Officer of her own brand, Tory Burch LLC.
+Tory Burch (née Robinson; born June 17, 1966) is an American fashion designer and businesswoman.
+She is the executive chairman and chief creative officer of her own brand, Tory Burch LLC.
 She was listed as the 88th most powerful woman in the world by Forbes in 2020.

 Early life and education

 Burch was born in Valley Forge, Pennsylvania, the daughter of Reva (née Schapira) and Ira Earl "Bud" Robinson (1923–2007).
 She was raised with her three brothers in a 250-year-old Georgian farmhouse near Valley Forge National Historical Park.

 Her father was a wealthy investor who inherited a stock exchange seat and a paper cup company.
 Burch is Jewish on her mother's side.

 Burch attended the Agnes Irwin School in Rosemont, Pennsylvania, where she was a friend of jewelry designer Kara Ross.
 Her first job was at Benetton in the King of Prussia mall.
-She then attended the University of Pennsylvania, where she majored in art history, and graduated in 1988.
+She then attended the University of Pennsylvania, where she majored in art history and graduated in 1988.
 Burch is a member of the Kappa Alpha Theta sorority.